icubam/icubam/doc/docker.md

 **Docker's environement variables**

 - ICUBAM_COMPOSE_CONTEXT: root folder for the build context
-- ICUBAM_CONFIG_PATH: path/filename for the app's configuration file
-- ICUBAM_PROD_DB_PATH: path/filename for the production database
-- ICUBAM_TEST_DB_PATH: path/filename for the test database
+- ICUBAM_RESOURCES_PATH: path/name of the resources folder to mount in the container (e.g., `./resources`).
+This folder contains, among other things, the app's configuration file and the database).
 - ICUBAM_CERTBOT_PATH: location for the CertBot configuration and result files
 - ICUBAM_NGINX_PATH: location for the Nginx configuration files
 - IMAGE_NAME: name of the Docker image to use